johnny-chivers/hands-on-aws-certified-data-engineer-associate-DEA-C01-Practice/README.md

 In this section we will learn how to register data in the [Glue Data Catalog](#AWS-Glue-Data-Catalog) so we can perform ETL on the raw data that we uploaded in the [set up section](#setup).
 We will use Glue Visual ETL editor to create an script which will be executed on demand, and via a schedule, from the AWS Glue console.

+## Setup for AWS Glue Tutorial
+For the following Glue Tutorial and accompanying youtube video we will complete the following setup work.

+1. Run the glue.yaml file in cloudformation
+2. Upload the employees_headers/employees.csv to the `rawData' folder in the S3 Bucket
+3. Upload the orders_headers/orders.csv to the `rawData' folder in the S3 Bucket

+The Cloudformation script will create a Glue Service rule required throughout the glue tutorial.
+The headers folders/csv is required for the AWS Glue Crawler.
+These files contain headers in the first row, unlike the data we unload as part of the initial setup work.
+The AWS Glue Crawler will infer headers from these files.

 ## Data
 Below is the schema for the table that wil be created in the Glue Data Catalog which includes a sample of the data.